Feedback

 The course will lead attendees through a repeatable framework – evaluating the needs of the audience, identifying the key message, selecting the right chart, and using colour and design techniques to enhance the storytelling.
 The course will also cover the practical use of filters and drilldowns for interactive dashboards.

-CPD Certificate awarded.
+CPD Certificate accredited

 The Imposter Syndrome describes a condition where we feel that we don’t deserve the position, responsibility or profile that we have.
 People who suffer with Imposter Syndrome often forget to think about all the things that they do achieve and all the skills and qualities that they do have.
 We will tackle all these issues at this workshop.